 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-- You are particularly interested in the legal issues regarding cyber security and cyber warfare
+- Explore the legal issues regarding cyber security and cyber warfare.

-- You are considering careers in government agencies, the armed forces, international organisations, NGOs, law firms and multinational corporations
+- Pursue careers at government agencies, in the armed forces, international organisations, NGOs, law firms and multinational corporations.

-- You want to develop the critical skills required to analyse legal issues surrounding armed conflicts, terrorism, modern warfare, security of international investments and transactions, and security of intellectual property
+- Develop the critical skills required to analyse legal issues surrounding armed conflicts, terrorism, modern warfare, security of international investments and transactions, and security of intellectual property.